majestic53/nimble-lang/README.markdown

 Introduction
 ========

-High-level programming languages have been the norm in the computing world for many decades, and many paradigms have been created to accommodate them.
-One of the most popular programming models is that of imperative programming languages.
-Following this tradition, the Nimble programming language offers a refreshing look into the imperative programming world.

-One might ask: What makes the Nimble language different from other imperative languages, such as C?
-The answer to this question lies in the new and exciting feature set available in Nimble.

-Nimble offers a variety of new programming concepts, not traditionally found in imperative languages.
-On top of a new, simpler syntax, Nimble offers: dynamic variable typing, native list support, multiple inline assignments, the ability to create nested functions, and much more; All while never losing any of the more traditional imperative features that make that model so popular.
+Nimble is a new and exciting general-purpose scripting language.

 Features
 ======

-Nimble contains a variety of new features that the imperative programmer might be interested in.
+Nimble contains a variety of interesting features.
 With these features included, Nimble can be thought of as a language that spans multiple paradigms.

 ###Dynamically typed variables